commonsharp/SurvivalProject-Server/README.md

 * Level xx5 missions aren't working.
 * When you create a new mission room, you have to make an action (change character/cards) at least once for the correct level to be shown.
 * If you use a random character, people in the lobby can't see that you picked a random character.
+* If you have 2 players on one team in hero mode, the game starts.

 # 27/04/2017
 * Started implementing Hibernate.
 There's still a lot more work to be done.
 Hibernate allows for an easy way to deal with RDBMS in Java.
 There are A LOT of SQL-related tasks that I need to complete, and it would help me get them done a lot quicker.